DMarkStorage/Oracle_ZFS_Storage/README.md

 # Oracle ZFS Storage

 This program requests data from `ZFS Storage appliance`.
-This is basically plumbing around `zfs send` and `zfs receive` so you should have at least a basic understanding of what those commands do.

 ## USAGE
 `zfsdisktray_show` will show you the Chassis informations available on the storage.